-Before attempting to configure an IPsec tunnel, several pieces of information are required in order for both sides to build a tunnel.
+Before attempting to configure a site-to-site IPsec tunnel, several pieces of information are required for both sides to build a tunnel.
 Typically the administrators of both tunnel endpoints will negotiate and agree upon the values to use for an IPsec tunnel.

 At a minimum, these pieces of information should be known to both endpoints before attempting to configure a tunnel: